openedx/openedx-aspects/docs/how-tos/superset_extra_assets.rst

 Override Superset Default Assets
 ================================

-Aspects allows to override the default Superset assets by creating an Superset extra asset as explained above using the same UUID as the default asset.
+Aspects allows the site operator to override the default Superset assets by creating an Superset extra asset as explained above using the same UUID as the default asset.
 The UUID of the default assets can be found in the `assets.yaml`